 - Last season: 13.1 PPG on 39.7% shooting.
 This season: 21.7 PPG on 48% shooting.
 That’s like a Doodle Jump on a trampoline type of jump.

 - Butler ranks 5th in the league in Free Throw Attempts per Game with 8.2.
 He’s simply out-muscling guards from the perimeter or the post, and has even developed a yell to let the ref know he’s getting hit.
 Listen for “OH!” on a future Butler drive to the hoop.
 Dude’s even replacing Carlos Boozer’s best attribute to Bulls fans.
 That alone is deserving of the Most Improved.

-- Coach Thibs has Butler playing a career-high and league leading 40.0 MPG, encompassing an also league leading 2.8 miles in distance traveled per game, per SportVU.
+- Coach Thibs has Butler playing a league leading 40.0 MPG, encompassing an also league leading 2.8 miles in distance traveled per game, per SportVU.
 That’s 2.8 miles per game more than Carlos Boozer on defense.
 (Sorry, Booz.
 I really do love ya.)

 - When someone asked Butler about his numbers, he responded, “The numbers say we have a winning record.”
 Awesome.